 A refraction test is one portion of a standard eye exam—the part where the eye doctor determines what, if any, prescription (or changes to your current prescription) are needed.
 This is the element of the exam most people think of when they think of an eye exam: Looking through the big machine (called a phoropter) and the eye doctor asking, “Which looks better?
 Number one or number two?
 How about now: number one or number two?”

 This article will take a closer look at this specific part of an eye exam.
-To learn more about all the elements of a comprehensive eye exam, check out our guide: Eye Exams: What to Expect at Your Next Eye Appointment.
+To learn more about all the elements of a comprehensive eye exam, check out our guide: Eye Exams: What Is a Comprehensive Eye Exam?

 What Is Eye Refraction?

 When talking about the eye, light refraction has to do with how light rays bend as they pass through the cornea to the retina.
 Things that can affect an eye’s light refraction include the shape of the cornea (the outer layer of the eye), the length of the eyeball itself, and the aging of the lens (an inner part of the eye).

 A refraction eye test is so named because it first and foremost assesses the eye’s light refraction and determines whether you have a refractive error.